 Providing responsive and seamless services to customers and guests is, of course, the top priority for hotel and accommodation providers.
 But with such a broad range of services coupled with the mobile nature of employees who are often working unsociable hours, it can be a challenge in practice.
 If your hotel or motel is facing these sorts of issues, then a hotel intranet could well be the solution you are looking for.
-In this post, we examine the business benefits that an intranet has to offer hotels and accommodation providers.
-First though let’s define what an intranet is.
+Whether you are part of a global chain of hotels and resorts or a one-off boutique hospitality provider, the benefits on offer are the same: streamlined processes and more efficient operations.
+In this post, we examine the business benefits that intranet software has to offer hotels and accommodation providers.
+First, though, let’s define what an intranet is.

 An intranet is a private, closed network that is only accessible to staff members.
 Think of it as an internal website.
 It contains a number of standard features, modules and tools that are designed to make the daily job of team members easier: